 Roommates and Room Selection

 A student other than you and your roommate(s) may not use your lottery number.
-It is also to your advantage to be on time for room selection; it is not necessary for you to arrive early to select housing.
-Floor plans will be posted in Hardie Auditorium and updated as rooms are selected.
-No room changes will be made prior to June 15, 2018.
+It is also to your advantage to be on time for room selection; it is not necessary for you to log in early.
+Floor plans will be available online to review.
+No room changes will be made prior to June 15, 2020.

 Meal plans are required for all residential students.
-Students in Parkway Hall and East Village can choose from 7, 15, or 21 meals per week.
-While residents in all other halls including the Spann townhouses can select from 15 or 21 meal plans.
+Students in Parkway Hall and East Village can choose from 7, 15, or unlimited meals per week.
+While residents in all other halls including the Spann townhouses can select from 15 or unlimited meal plans.
 Meal plans include $100 declining dollars per semester.
 There are no exemptions to the meal plan requirement.

 The 4 Spann Townhouses will be assigned during 6 person selection times.
-Students who live in a townhouse have the option of two meal plans – 15 meals per week and 21 meals per week.
+Students who live in a townhouse have the option of three meal plans – 7, 15, or unlimited meals per week.

 Housing Selection Etiquette